-Other Information - Sodium
+Other Information

+Sodium

 There is presently no established standard for sodium in drinking water.
 Water containing more than 270 ppm of sodium should not be used as drinking water by those persons whose physician has placed them on a moderately restricted sodium diet.
 Water containing more than 20 ppm should not be used as drinking water by those persons whose physician has placed them on a severely restricted sodium diet.
-For informational purposes, we wish to point out that the results of our most recent sampling (2022) indicate that your water has a sodium content of 5.94 ppm.
+For informational purposes, we wish to point out that our most recent sampling (2024) results indicate that your water has a sodium content of 4.73 ppm.